 As an ex-pat, it can be difficult to know what all the possibilities are for gardening in the Netherlands.
 Almost everything is possible, but think before you do.
 Look around and visit other gardens.

-If you want help with searching for budget-friendly possibilities for your garden, feel free to plan here.
+If you want help with searching for budget-friendly possibilities for your garden, feel free to send an e-mail.
 We love to help you.
-There are no costs involved in this introductory meeting.